 Restaurants of all sizes are catering to the gluten-free crowd as well – Boston Pizza offers gluten-free pizza, while the Cheesecake Café and Olive Garden both have special gluten-free menus.
 In Calgary, Lakeview Bakery has been known for its gluten-free treats, while Without Papers Pizza can make your pizza on a locally-produced gluten-free crust made with brown rice flour, cornstarch, tapioca starch and xanthan gum.

 How is it possible that less than 1% of the population can fuel such a huge industry?
 The simple answer is, it’s not.
-There are some people who are sensitive to gluten and experience gastrointestinal symptoms despite not having celiac disease, but even more are choosing to go gluten-free because it’s “healthier”.
+There are some people who are sensitive to gluten and experience gastrointestinal symptoms despite not having celiac disease, but even more are choosing to go gluten-free because it’s “healthier”, people also take supplements as kratom capsules that help the body of the overall health.

 Gluten is a type of protein found in some grains, like wheat, rye and barley.